dosbox-staging/dosbox-staging/docs/build-windows.md

 - Visual Studio 2022 IDE suite with Clang/LLVM compiler, and vcpkg to provide dependencies.
 This is the fully-supported toolchain used to create release builds.

-- The Clang or GCC compilers using the Meson buildsystem running within the MSYS2 environment to provide dependencies.
+- The Clang or GCC compilers using the Meson build system running within the MSYS2 environment to provide dependencies (deprecated, support will be probably removed in the future).

 > **Note**
 >